jxbadam/ns8-tech-assessment/README.md

   }
 ]
 ```
-Where `created` is the date the event was created.
+where `created` is the date the event was created.
 Choose any date format.
 ___
 The following use cases should be satisfied
 - return all events for all users